 I often get questions from new players wondering which version of Cosmic Encounter to play.
-It's especially daunting considering the cost and the number of variations that exist.
+It's especially daunting considering the cost and the number of variations that exist, and sadly many of them are incomplete (usually because they never printed the planned expansions before the game publisher moved on or went out of business).

-First, what I like to play: I usually play Mayfair because it's complete and it's what I learned on.
+Personally, what I like to play is Mayfair because it's complete and it's what I learned on.
 More specifically I play the CE set with the powers/flares from MCE and some of the cards.
 I'll throw in moons if I have advanced players who can deal with them.
 It is fairly universally agreed that Lucre sucks.
 If someone tells you otherwise, you should regard them with a fair amount of suspicion, they may be after your soul.

 I finally have a complete Eon set and would play that if I had some expert players around to try it with.
 Sadly I don't have my core CE group around anymore..